 - Step Repeat (F2) – The current step will be repeated as long as F2 is held down.
-When F2 is released, the playback position will jump to the true step.

 - Random Step (F3) – The following step will be randomly selected as long as F3 is held.
-When F3 is released, the playback position will jump to the true step.

 - Pattern Chaining: Return To Head (Shift L & F5) – Use this to mark the last pattern in a chain.
 When F5 is lit, the pattern marked as the head of a pattern chain will be loaded and played once playback reaches the end of the current pattern.
 The last pattern selected is marked as the head of the chain.
 The pattern has to be re-saved before pattern chaining takes effect.
 After saving, the pattern will continue to loop until a preceding pattern is selected as the head of the pattern chain.

 - Pattern Chaining: Next Pattern (Shift L & F6) – When F6 is lit, the following pattern will be loaded and played once playback reaches the end of the current pattern.
 The pattern has to be re-saved before pattern chaining takes effect.
 If the following pattern location is empty, the current pattern will loop instead.

 - True Step (F6) – When using functions like Pattern Reverse and Step Repeat, the sequencer deviates from the actual current step.
 For example, if the Groovesizer is synced to another device and both are on the same step, pressing Step Repeat once will cause the Groovesizer to lag behind the synced device by a step.
 To realign the Groovesizer and make it snap back to the true step, press F6.